 USA Track and Field Sprinter and Olympic Medalist

-Allyson Felix is a USA Track and Field Sprinter who has won nine Olympic medals which makes her the most-decorated woman in USA Track and Field history.
+Allyson Felix is a USA Track and Field Sprinter who has won seven Olympic Gold & 11 Olympic medals overall.
+She’s also won 12 World Athletics Championships Gold medals.
+Which makes her the most-decorated woman in USA Track and Field history!
+She surpassed Usain Bolt as the most successful athlete in the history of the IAAF athletics world championships.
+She did this when she earned her 12th world title.

 Born in 1985, the native Californian didn’t begin her Track and Field career until she was a high school freshman, but excelled from the very start and grew to love the sport – even skipping her senior prom for a track meet.
 Felix was also a gifted an athlete in other sports, playing basketball at a high level during her youth.
 Following high school, she gave up her college eligibility and signed a deal with Adidas before she went on to compete at four-consecutive Olympics, winning six gold medals and three silver.
 Her first Olympics was the 2004 Summer Games in Athens when she was just 18 years old.
 She has also competed at the 2008 Beijing games, 2012 London games, and 2016 Rio games.
 She is currently coached by Bobby Kersee, the 2005 USATF Coach of the Year.